nwnilusha/CryptoPrices/README.md

 ## Possible Improvements
 - Show sparkline charts using `Charts` framework
-- Offline caching with SwiftData/NSCache
+- Offline mode with SwiftData/CoreData

 ## License
 This project is for interview/demo purposes only and uses the free CoinGecko public API.